usgs-coupled/phreeqc3/README.Win.txt

 F. Running the batch version

-If PHREEQC has been installed in a directory included in the users' PATH, the batch program can be executed from a command-prompt window with any of the commands below.
+The batch program can be executed from a command-prompt window with any of the commands below.

   command to execute PHREEQC     explanation